Hi! I’m Meredith.

 When I blog, it’s not about anything in particular; whatever tickles my fancy enough to sit down, type more than 140 characters, and hit “Post”.

-Speaking of 140 characters, I tweet!
-Reliably.
+Speaking of 140 characters, I tweet rather reliably.
 Some might say too much.

-I’ve also written short stories, sketches and copy for websites, presentations, and commercials.
-I’ve edited teleplays and consulted on story.
-Writing is how I best convey myself.
+I’ve written short stories, sketches and copy for websites, presentations, and commercials.
+I’ve also edited teleplays and consulted on story.

 I take pictures.